howardginsburg/Cosmos-Task-Demo/readme.md

 7. Create a TaskItem collection with 'id' as the partition and database shared units.
 8. Specify Time to Live as On(no default) on the TaskItem collection.
 9. Create a TaskViews collection with 'id' as the partition and database shared units.
 10. Rename sample.settings.json to local.settings.json and add replace 'CosmosDBConnection' with you Cosmos account connection string.
+If you intend to run the v2 sample, change the line item for which TaskUpdateChangeFeed function is disabled.
 11. Run the project.
 The local Functions runtime will run and give you the urls for your functions.

 ### Test Flow